decidables/decidables/packages/detectable/src/threshold.md

 ## Making a decision

 On the previous page, we explored the first step in signal detection according to SDT: taking a measurement.
-Now it is time to consider the second step: making a **decision**.
-Our model will take the `Evidence` and use it to decide whether it is going to respond `Present` or `Absent`.
+Now it is time to consider the second step: making a :term[decision].
+Our model will take the :key[Evidence] and use it to decide whether it is going to respond :key[Present] or :key[Absent].

-According to SDT, a **threshold** is set, such that on each trial, the `Evidence` is either greater than or less than that threshold:
+According to SDT, a :term[threshold] is set, such that on each trial, the :key[Evidence] is either greater than or less than that threshold:

 <sdt-example-model>
   <sdt-control run pause reset trials="10" duration="500"></sdt-control>